andrea-passini-informatica/TwitterAverageMetrics/README.md

 > Hogan - is an Express.js view engine that makes really easy rendering of HTML pages. <br/>

 This project is using Twitter's API user_timeline and public_metrics.
-> user_timeline -  allow us to get the last tweets from a twitter account <br/>
+> user_timeline -  allows us to get the last tweets from a twitter account <br/>
-> public_metrics -  allow us to get the metrics of a specific tweet <br/>
+> public_metrics -  allows us to get the metrics of a specific tweet <br/>

 To "beat" the CORS policy of Twitter's API the project contain also a proxy (made as before in Node.js with Express.js), more on that in the next segment.